Automatic Speech Recognition for Speech Assessment of Persian Preschool Children: Proposed Method

 \subsection{Dataset}

-Because these tasks contain certain specific words and should be utilized with youngsters, we need to fine-tune our model on our specific dataset.
-Furthermore, because the challenge comprises meaningless words, providing the model with this data is crucial.
+Because our assessments contain specific words and should be utilized with youngsters, we need to fine-tune our model on our own dataset.
+Furthermore, since one of the assessments comprises meaningless words, providing the model with this data is crucial in classification models.

 Data collection was conducted by asking some adults from social media and some students from an elementary school to participate in our experiment.